 Once an intern secures employment, a member of the Project SEARCH team will provide job coaching support as they transition into employment.
 Below are example of how a coach could provide support in this phase of the program.

 - Transitioning into employment

 - Developing strategies

 - Onsite support as well as off site debriefing

 Main Line Health System was Project SEARCH's first business partner.
 Bryn Mawr Rehab Hospital is always expanding the number of companies and local businesses involved in Project SEARCH, enriching the number of opportunities within interns' reach and facilitating the hiring of excellent employees.

-Our job coaches aren’t the only ones helping the program intern achieve their goals.
-Peer mentors are employees of the Project SEARCH business partners who step up as a natural point of support for the intern as he or she transitions into their internship.
-They complete the participant’s initial training and become a natural point person for any questions, as well as meeting with the intern and Project SEARCH staff on a routine basis to ensure everything goes smoothly.
+Our job coaches aren't the only ones helping the program intern achieve their goals.
+Peer mentors are employees of the Project SEARCH business partners who all step up as a natural point of support for the intern as they transition into their internship.
+They complete the participant's initial training and become a natural point person for any questions, as well as meeting with the intern and Project SEARCH staff on a routine basis to ensure everything goes smoothly.

 The positive effect of more people achieving gainful employment is obvious, but the community benefits of Project SEARCH are not only for the interns.
 A combination of funding from the Office of Vocational Rehabilitation (OVR), Bryn Mawr Rehab Hospital and many generous donors covers the costs of training the businesses that hire Project SEARCH graduates.
 The businesses gain proficient employees who work hard, like learning and take pride in their jobs.
 Businesses who hire Project SEARCH graduates also enjoy excellent employee retention in jobs that typically suffer from high turnover, offering job-training savings that boost the company's bottom line.